 It is lighter and smaller than the DJI camera with its standard 19x19mm micro camera size which fits perfectly in most FPV drone frames.
 The unusual 22x21mm size of the DJI camera requires 3D printed camera mount or a frame that is designed specifically for this camera size.

-Caddx did say the Nebula Pro is using a different image sensor than the DJI camera, but it uses what it seems to be the exact same lens, so you could use the same 3D printed lens protectors on the Nebula Pro.
+Caddx did say the new camera is using a different image sensor than the DJI camera, but it uses what it seems to be the exact same lens, so you could use the same 3D printed lens protectors on it.

 Nebula Pro Image Quality